-During well testing, it shall be possible at any time to control the well stream through the work string and choke manifold.
+During well testing using the work string, it shall be possible at any time to regulate the well stream through the work string and choke manifold.

-Section 54 Christmas tree and wellhead
+Christmas tree and wellhead

-Christmas trees and wellheads shall be designed such that prudent recovery, re-entry, well intervention and well control can be carried out.
+Christmas trees and wellheads shall be designed such that prudent well control can be performed through recovery, workover and well intervention.

 The christmas tree shall have at least two main valves, and at least one of them shall be automatic.
+In the case of hydrocarbon flow in the annulus, the closest outer annulus shall be pressure-monitored.